 17 Best Fall Activities for Families in Atlanta

-Who else is ready for all things fall?
+Who is ready for all things fall?
 Take advantage of beautiful weather and fall colors.
 Go pumpkin patchin’, corn mazing and apple picking in Atlanta and beyond.
 Consider this your fall bucket list.
 Print it out and check ’em off.
 You can do it.
 Chances are you and your family are going to have a veritable cornucopia of fun getting out and seeing Atlanta in the fall.

 1. Fall festivals

 Music, arts and crafts, beer.
 Atlanta is full of can’t-miss fall festivals.
-For year-around fun, check out this ultimate list of things to do in Atlanta with kids.
+For year-around fun, check out this ultimate list of things to do in Atlanta with kids

 2. Go apple picking